Camera operators follow a set course when shooting each scene — adhering to both the shot list and shooting script.

 Neither approach would be wrong, but even still, the on-screen effect would be noticeably different if you were to view both versions side-by-side.

-Though creating a shot list is a subjective process, it’s true that some techniques have proven to be effective at enhancing a certain type of mood time-and-time again.
+Though creating a shot list (and even the video treatment) is a subjective process, it’s true that some techniques have proven to be effective at enhancing a certain type of mood time-and-time again.
 The Dutch angle is a classic example of this.

 This angle has been adopted by filmmakers who want to build the tension and unease in a scene by tilting the camera’s x-axis.
 It can signal that something about the scene is off kilter and worthy of skepticism.